 The Mattone Family Institute for Real Estate Law (the “Institute”), St. John’s Law’s focal point for real estate law, is dedicated to preparing aspiring real estate attorneys for practice through exceptional academic programs and curriculum, unique career development opportunities, and extraordinary special events.
-In so doing, it builds upon St. John’s Law’s nearly century-old tradition of producing of producing outstanding real estate lawyers.
+In so doing, it builds upon St. John’s Law’s nearly century-old tradition of producing outstanding real estate lawyers.

 The Institute is named for Joseph M. Mattone, Sr. '53C, '55L, '94 HON, the Chairman and Chief Executive Officer of Mattone Group, whose generous endowment supports the Institute and its programs.